 Baylor is teaching students to color outside the lines in order to find new answers inside them.

-Leading authorities.
+Leading Authorities.
 As experts in their own fields of study, Dr. Dawn Richards, Dr. Mary Loveless, and Dr. Elizabeth Forrester are leading the way in developing curriculum and programs that will inspire the next generation of research scientists.

-Technology’s Tools.
+Technology’s Best Tools.
 The Weeks Science Building is supported with a $15 million endowment to ensure the most advanced program possible.
 In the words of one teacher, “It allows us to have all the best tools” for bringing STEAM theories to life: robots, apps, scoping devices, wind tunnels, computer programs, and much more.

 Our river offers more than a beautiful view.
 Baylor’s campus is home to the Southeast’s only freshwater research center: the Tennessee Aquarium Conservation Institute.
 The 14,000-square-foot facility gives students from around the state (and beyond) the unique opportunity to rub elbows with brilliant aquatic scientists.
 For some Baylor students, it’s a chance to dive even deeper into limnology – freshwater science – for their three-year scientific analysis and research program.